neondatabase/website/content/docs/quickstart/hasura.md

 Head over to the [Hasura Cloud projects list](https://cloud.hasura.io/projects).

-Then, create a new project or launch a console for the existing one.
+Then, create a new Hasura project or launch a console for the existing one.

 Now, go to the DATA section.
 In the 'Connect Existing Database' tab, paste DATABASE_URL into the corresponding form field.
 Give your database an appropriate name, and click connect.